matthew-pm/pmdt-practical/README.md

 Read [`pmdt-fe/README.md`](./pmdt-fe/README.md) for more info on the development environment that has been set up for you.
 The setup uses Parcel, a zero configuration build tool.

 It's highly recommended to use the setup as is, with Parcel (no additional configuration should be required to complete the tasks).
 You can use as much or as little of the boilerplate as you'd like. **If you want to go fully vanilla without a build tool, that's perfectly fine**.
-In that case, you should document any differences in the npm scripts used to run and build your project in your `pmdt-fe/README.md`.
+In that case case, [`serve`](https://www.npmjs.com/package/serve) will be used to review your code on a dev server unless otherwise noted in your README.

 The review process will include running `npm run dev` and `npm run build`, inspecting your source code, and inspecting your page in a browser.
+If you use a different build tool, you should document any differences in the npm scripts used to run and build your project in `pmdt-fe/README.md`.

 #### Code Rules & Requirements
 In the review, we'd like to evaluate your skills and technique regarding HTML, CSS, and JS.
-Frameworks are not allowed, but build tools, common preprocessors, and compilers are allowed.
+Frameworks are not allowed, but build tools, and common preprocessors and compilers are allowed.

 - Your source code should consist of primarily HTML, CSS (or Sass), and JS (if applicable).
 - Frameworks or libraries like React, Svelte, Vue, and Angular are **not allowed**